utkarshdbodake/MessageBoard/README.md

        still it can happen in highly concurrent env!)

     2. Above issue can be mitigated, by providing "messageId" along with "timeCursor" to pinpoint the exact record from where pagination will start.
-Though this is not implemented in current implmentation.
+Though this is not implemented in current implementation.

     3. For sorting, we are relying on Mongos sort, so its not stable sort. ie. Messages with same timestamp (arriving at same ms) can be out of order within them.